-Section 6.A.1: Facility Location: The School will be located at 11421 NW 56th Drive, Coral Springs, FL 33074.
-In the alternative, the School shall submit a written request to Sponsor no less than sixty (60) calendar days before the initial opening day of classes to defer the opening of the School pursuant applicable laws.
-If the first year of this Charter is used as a planning year, the School shall secure and provide to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority no later than May 1 prior to the start of the school year following the conclusion of the planning year or the School shall request a deferral pursuant to Florida Statute.
-If the School fails to satisfy the requirement to provide such evidence by May 1 of the planning year or to request a deferral in accordance with applicable laws, then this Charter will automatically expire without any notice, hearing, right to appeal or further action required of the Sponsor.
+Section 6.A.1: Facility Location: The School will be located at: 201 University Drive, Coral Springs, FL 33071.
+In the alternative, the School may submit a written request to Sponsor no less than sixty (60) calendar days before the initial opening day of classes to elect to use Year One (1) of this Charter as a planning year provided that the School has not already utilized a planning year subsequent to the approval of its application.
+If the first year of this Charter is used as a planning year, the School shall secure and provide to the Sponsor evidence of at least temporary facility approval from the appropriate licensing or zoning authority no later than May 1 prior to the start of the school year following the conclusion of the planning year.
+If the School fails to satisfy the requirement to provide such evidence by May 1 of the planning year, then this Charter will automatically expire without any notice, hearing, right to appeal or further action required of the Sponsor.

 Section 6.A.2: District Inspection of Facility: The School will be responsible for providing or hiring companies to perform inspections as required and forwarding results to the Sponsor.
 All facilities, including leased facilities, must be inspected annually by the local Fire Authority having jurisdiction.
 The Sponsor shall conduct annual site visits for the purpose of reviewing and documenting, as appropriate, compliance with applicable health and safety requirements.
-Other inspection agencies may include, without limitation: the Department of Children and Family Services to do inspections of the kitchens and related spaces; the Department of Labor and Employment to inspect for OSHA compliance.
+Other inspection agencies may include, without limitation: The Department of Children and Family Services to do inspections of the kitchens and related spaces; the Department of Labor and Employment to inspect for OSHA compliance.
 The School must show proof of the annual inspections at least ten (10) calendar days prior to the first day of each year of operation.